 This initiative is part of a broader set of 22 memorandums of understanding (MoUs) signed by the two countries during an investment forum held in Cairo on Wednesday.
 The MoU for the alumina project was signed by the Egyptian Aluminium Company (Egyptalum) and Bahrain's Alba aluminium company.

-As per the agreement, the two parties will conduct a feasibility study for the construction of the alumina refinery in Egypt, according to a statement from Egypt's cabinet.
+According to the agreement, the two parties will conduct a feasibility study for the construction of the alumina refinery in Egypt, according to a statement from Egypt's cabinet.
 Egyptalum, the state-controlled entity, is the largest producer of aluminium in Egypt and has plans to expand its smelting operations within the country.

 Bahrain's investment in Egypt reached nearly USD 450 million in 2024, making it one of the largest Arab investors in the country.
 According to Egypt's Minister of Investment and Foreign Trade, Hassan Al-Khateeb, 237 Bahraini companies are now operating in Egypt across sectors like tourism, services, real estate, and industry.